 There is no marijuana cultivation license fee; however, the grow site registration fee is $200, subject to renewal annually.
 Applicants should make payment with credit or debit cards on the Oregon Medical Marijuana Online System.
 Applicants will not be issued the grower card until the grow site registration fee payment is received.
 The OMMP will mail the grower’s card after the grow site registration fee payment is received.
 However, if the applicant does not pay by the due date, the grower and grow site will be removed.

 The application fee of a marijuana producer license is $250, and this fee is non-refundable.
 The canopy size determines the cost of a producer license.
-The annual licensing fee per canopy size is:
+The annual licensing fees for Oregon recreational marijuana producer licenses per canopy size are:

 In Oregon, the same person may hold one or more licenses.
 Likewise, the OLCC allows a marijuana producer license holder to have multiple licenses and multiple license types.